-We also recognise that children who abuse others and any other child affected by peer on peer abuse are also likely to have considerable welfare and safeguarding issues themselves.
+We also recognise that children who abuse others and any other child affected by peer on peer / child on child abuse are also likely to have considerable welfare and safeguarding issues themselves.

-What is peer on peer abuse?
+What is peer on peer / child on child abuse?